 The development of tactics and strategies in marketing was motivated by the behaviour and relationship that existed between sellers and their customers.
 From the times of the barter system to the era of internet marketing we have seen companies coming up with new methodologies to attract more and more customers.

 When new media were introduced they learned to adapt to new ways of communication.
 Still, a lion’s share potential of marketing still remains untapped.

 It is important for business owners to choose their marketing strategy wisely.
 Every day, there are new studies, surveys, and statistics published about marketing.
 One study will convince you that email marketing is the best way to reach your customers, while the other will say that print ads are back in the game.

 There will be studies that show direct mailing as the key to effective marketing.
 Yet another clan of business gurus claim that this is the era of internet marketing .
-But the truth is that most businesses require a combination of write essay for me and marketing strategies and tactics to maximise the potential of their campaigns.
+But the truth is that most businesses require a combination of write essay for me and marketing strategies and tactics like essay writer services to maximise the potential of their campaigns.

 In 2012, McDonald introduced a Twitter campaign using the hashtag #McDStories .
 When they launched the campaign, they hoped that people would share childhood memories and heart warming stories about those happy meal moments.

 Here are some of tweets that came around shortly after the launch.